clouddatastack/clouddatastack.com/docs/_sources/stack/02_streaming/02_02_online_analytics.rst.txt

 - **DataStream API**: Used for processing unbounded streams of data.
 - **Stateful Processing**: Enables maintaining intermediate results across events.
 - **Event Time and Watermarks**: Handles late-arriving data with precision.

+For a practical implementation, refer to the `Streaming Flink Analytics <https://github.com/clouddatastack/streaming-flink-analytics>`_ repository.

 Time Semantics
 ---------------